Grim-R3ap3r/Manage_your_Budget_Chrome-Extension/README.md

 step5:you are good to go!

-Link to the documentation google chrome developers site:
+Link to the documentation of google chrome developers site:

 https://developer.chrome.com/docs/extensions/